MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 > [!NOTE]
 > You can also add 3D models from the 3D toolkit directly in the [!include[pn-hololens](../includes/pn-hololens.md)] app.

-### Best practices for the 3D toolkit
+###3 Best practices for the 3D toolkit

 - Use pointers to communicate simple spatial information like position, direction, and translation.
+You can adjust the size of the pointer, but never go below 1 cm.
+Otherwise, it can cause errors.

 - Use the arrow when you want the operator to insert a part into something stationary (hand tightening a bolt into a tapped hole, for example).

 - Use one of the hand poses when you want the operator to use their hand in a specific way to influence or manipulate something.
 There are various poses for specific interactions such as Pull, Push, Pinch, Grab, and others.
 Combine these standards with arrows and/or icons to add additional meaning.

-- Adjust the size of the pointer, but never go below 1 cm.
-Otherwise, it can cause errors.

 For more information on ways to use objects from the 3D toolkit, see [Create a great guide](great-guide.md).

 ### Add a 3D part